 You can use a Thalia Capo on a Ukulele, Banjo or Mandolin, and will need our high tension fretpads which are 2mm taller than our standard guitar fretpads.
 The good news is that these are included with every capo.

-We think you will love your Thalia Capo.
-However, if something goes wrong please let us know and we will fix it.
-For orders through thaliacapos.com, we can accept returns for a full refund within 90 days of the ship date.
+We think you will love your Thalia Capo, however, we understand things happen.
+For orders through thaliacapos.com, we can accept returns for a refund within 30 days of the ship date.
 Please clickhere for our full return policy, or to initiate a return.

 Thalia Capos is committed to quality and all Thalia Capos come with a LIFETIME WARRANTY; this includes the mechanical function of the capo including the spring, lever and housing of the capo.
-If something goes wrong drop us a line at email@example.com and we will fix it or provide you with a replacement (and we will cover shipping costs anywhere in the world too!)
+If something goes wrong drop us a line at firstname.lastname@example.org and we will fix it or replace it for the costs of shipping.

-Please note that this warranty does not cover misuse, accidental damage or scratches to the metal finish.
+Please note that this warranty does not cover misuse, accidental damage, cosmetic wear or scratches to the metal finish.

 We tried really hard to manufacture the Thalia Capo in the USA but were not able to even come close to a price that would work.
 So we made a compromise.
 We will do partial assembly in China and then final assembly and test in the USA.
 This approach ensures that we will personally touch every capo before it reaches the hands of our customer.
 Our team here in California proudly sources, fabricates and assembles all of inlays into the capos while completing final inspection and test.
 We feel that this unique supply chain model will be a critical component in building a quality brand that you can love and trust.
 To watch a video that shows how a Thalia Capo is made from start to finish click here.